 The BRAIN Initiative received $110 million for FY 2014 to jumpstart this exciting new effort, with $40 million of the total directed from NIH.

 President Obama has requested $200 million for the BRAIN Initiative as part of his budget proposal to Congress for FY 2015.

-The President has requested approximately $100 million of FY 2014 funds to jumpstart this exciting new effort, with $40 million coming from the NIH.
-PAN is supportive of this effort, and will be working with Congress as well as the federal agencies to ensure the voice of the Parkinson’s community is heard throughout the process.
+PAN is supportive of this effort, and will be working with Congress as well as the federal agencies to ensure the voice of the Parkinson’s community is heard as the initiative continues to develop.